YasharF/semantic-auto-release/README.md

 Tips:

-- Use the `BREAKING CHANGE:` footer (with a blank line before it) for majors; the `type!:` shorthand is intentionally ignored to reduce accidents.
+- Use the `BREAKING CHANGE:` footer for majors.
 - Tag your last manual release (e.g. `v1.0.0`) before adopting the automation so semantic-release has a base reference.
 - Consider adding a PR title check (the provided `Checks` workflow already does this) to catch non-conforming PR titles that might be copied into squash commits.